pharmbio/aros/README.md

 ### Lab Robots REST server and API
 A unified REST-api to all robots in the AROS system.
-The REST Api will wrap around various existing or non-existing vendor-specific api:s for communication.
+The REST Api wraps around various existing or non-existing vendor-specific api:s for communication.
 <br>
 https://github.com/pharmbio/labrobots-restserver